 The 2018 ‘Big Idea’ Summit looks to review the current digital landscape and discuss what will shape the future of the internet.
 This year

 The key points covered a range of issues from security to mobility innovation, Many speakers showcased how technology solutions are being used to tackle climate change.
-As a critical aim of the conference was to address the UN’s Sustainable Development Goals, clearly ideas for environmental sustainability was a hotly discussed topic.
+As a critical aim of the conference was to address the UN’s Sustainable Development Goals, clearly ideas on environmental sustainability was a hotly discussed topic.

 “Humanity connected to technology has got to be more communicative, more peaceful and more constructive than humanity disconnected”Tim Berners-Lee: Inventor of the World Wide Web

-Companies pledging sustainability initiatives included:
+Companies pledging sustainability initiatives around ideas on environmental sustainability included:

 - Apple: Development of ‘Recycling Robots’ capable of dismantling 200 old iPhones per hour to recycle materials for future production.

 - IKEA: Aiming to use only recycled and renewable materials by 2030, plus the roll-out of renting and buyback services to refurbish and resell the product.
 A test scheme in Japan saw 80% of 6000 products recycled, with the buyback scheme now live in Australia.

 - Patagonia: Having already led the way in the clothing world, Patagonia is turning its attention to the food industry creating a new line called Patagonia Provisions.